AhmadHamze/hugo-toha-source/content/posts/mathematics/diffusion/index.md

 Randomness is an interesting concept, we have seen in previous blogs how it can be harnessed to [compute mathematical constants](https://ahmadhamze.github.io/posts/estimating-pi/) , and even create a [universal computer](https://ahmadhamze.github.io/posts/cellular-automata/cellular-automata/).
 In this blog we will see how randomness can be used to model diffusion.
 Diffusion can be defined as the movement of particles from a region of higher concentration to a region of lower concentration.
-This is a common phenomenon, and can be observed in our daily lives.
+This is a common phenomenon and can be observed in our daily lives.
 Heat transfer is a form of diffusion, when you heat a metal rod at one end, the heat will diffuse through the rod until it reaches the other end.
 In this blog we will see how we can model diffusion using random walks.

 ## Mathematical model of diffusion

 Let's start by defining our problem mathematically, we will use a method known as descritization to model our problem.

-Our world will be a two dimensional grid, particles exist inside the grid, and can move in four directions, up, down, left and right.
+Our world will be a two dimensional grid, particles exist inside the grid and can move in four directions: up, down, left and right.
 We will assume that the particles cannot move outside the grid.

 This picture illustrates the model.